davidkastner/quantumAllostery/README.md

 ## 4. Documentation
-### Run the following commands to update the ReadTheDocs
+### Run the following commands to update the ReadTheDocs site
 ```bash
 make clean
 make html